Sun, Salt and Vitamin Sea: Top 5 Snorkelling Tours in Cairns

 And best of all, a humble mask-and-snorkel combo is the only thing you need to delve into this subaquatic utopia.

 Whether you were born with seawater flowing in your veins or are a complete newbie to the secrets of the deep, snorkelling is one of the best ways to explore the GBR.

-Glide among schools of flashy fish, hover above vibrant coral gardens and come face-to-face with the Great Barrier Reef’s most famous celebrity; Nemo.
+Glide among schools of flashy fish, hover above vibrant coral gardens and come face-to-face with the Great Barrier Reef’s most celebrity, Nemo.

 So now that you’re itching to take the plunge, you may be wondering; which snorkel tour from Cairns is the best fit for you.

 So in no particular order, here are our top five options.